Whether in the context of organizations, healthcare, coaching, or in one’s personal life, challenges invariably always surface.

 Information that is shared by means of personal stories has also been found to be more accurate, than merely asking them to list their strengths.

-The following interview questions can prove themselves to be effective in understanding not only group dynamics and what domains may necessitate improvement, but also, the way a given individual feels about their role in the community, what aspect of it engages him most and his own personal vision for a future direction.
+The following interview questions can prove themselves to be effective in understanding not only group dynamics and what domains may necessitate improvement but also, the way a given individual feels about their role in the community, what aspect of it engages them most and their own personal vision for a future direction.

 - Can you remember the best moments you have had within your community/group/organization?

 - Considering your whole experience, tell me about a time in which you felt most alive, stimulated, engaged or excited about your contribution and involvement.
 Can you remember in detail what specific factors made it that way?
 Who was present?

 - What are the things that you value most in life?
 About yourself, your family, your work, and community?

 - In your opinion, what is the core life-giving factor or best feature of your community?
 What is it?
 Can you think of an even better way of operating for it?

 - If you could make three wishes that could potentially improve this community/group/organization, what would they be?

 The next questions, in turn, are more general in nature and facilitate the exploration of the inner-workings of a person and what makes them tick:

 - Can you recall an instance in your life in which you felt incredibly empowered?
 How did it happen?